RattleyCooper/selenext/README.md

 print filtered_elements
 ```

-These could easilly be written using the `re` package, but I added it for simplicity, and so the logic
+These could easily be written using the `re` package, but I added it for simplicity, and so the logic
 doesn't have to be re-written since it's pretty common to do either type of matches on an elements
 attributes.